ben132333/roam-research-theme/README.md

 # Roam Research Custom Theme

-This is a customization of the default Roam Research Theme to my preferences.
+This is a customization of the default Roam Research Theme.

 What's different?
 - Remove bullet points before h1 or h2 markdown tags